Packard Executive: Description

 Beyond the senior Packard grille and front end sheet metal, Executives were further distinguished from the Clipper line by a unique side trim design that made reference to the senior Packards, and allowed for two-toned paint schemes.
 However, the interior appointments and instrumentation were pure Clipper.
 The prototypes produced for the all-new 1957 Packard and Clipper lines show an all-new Executive that would become a baseline Packard.
-All 1957 Clippers would have an all-new body which shared many inner panels with the all-new large Studebaker.
-Body panel sharing was the new plan for Studebaker-Packard models.
-Unfortunately the Insurance Companies would not finance the ambitious plan, and SPC was forced to retrench and ended up sharing body panels with the midsize Studebaker models.
-There was a 1957 Clipper, the last year to carry that name.
-Originally, the plan was to call the 1957 model an Executive.
-It was hoped to be a bridge car until an all-new big Packard could be introduced.
-See Facel-Vega for a 1959 proposal for a rebadged Packard.

 Executives received their own series designation of 5670.
 It was offered in two body styles; a two-door hardtop (model 5677), and a four-door Touring Sedan (model 5672).